JNP-Solutions/Slacken/README.md

 also scale to a cluster with hundreds or thousands of machines.
 It does not keep all data in RAM during processing but processes data in batches.

 We do not currently support translated mode (protein/AA sequence classification) but only nucleotide sequences.

-Slacken has its own database format (Parquet based) and unfortunately can not use pre-built Kraken 2 databases as they are.
+Also, Slacken has its own database format (Parquet based) and can not use pre-built Kraken 2 databases as they are.

 For more motivation and details, please see our [preprint](https://www.biorxiv.org/content/10.1101/2024.12.22.629657) on BioRXiv.